Fort Wayne community raises awareness about Fentanyl overdoses

 They held a rally at the Allen County Courthouse hoping to get their message across.

-Fort Wayne Fire Department Captain Chad Bauer says Fentanyl is an extremely dangerous drug and it’s highly addictive.
+Fort Wayne Fire Department Captain Chad Bauer said Fentanyl is an extremely dangerous drug and it’s highly addictive.

-“Why we’re out here today is we’re here to save our kids live, to save our lives period,” Bauer said.
+“Why we’re out here today is we’re here to save our kids’ lives, to save our lives period,” Bauer said.

 Sadly, Captain Bauer knows that first hand.
 His son Logan overdosed on the lethal drug.
 Bauer says he dabbled in it, but he believes he was clean before he overdosed.